Holomorphic curves in exploded manifolds: virtual fundamental class: Tropical completion

 A morphism $\hat f\longrightarrow \hat g$ in $\mathcal K^{st}$ is \begin{itemize} \item a $\C\infty1$ map $\ex F(\hat f)\longrightarrow \ex F(\hat g)$, \item and $G_{i}$--equivariant maps $X_{i}^{\sharp}(\hat f)\longrightarrow X^{\sharp}_{i}(\hat g)$ so that the following diagrams commute

 and so that the following is a fiber-product diagram.

 \end{itemize}

-As defined above, $\mathcal K^{st}$ is a stack.\footnote{See \cite{stacks} for a readable introduction to stacks.} Moreover, $\mathcal K^{st}$ is equivalent to the original $\mathcal K^{st}$ in the case that $\mathcal K$ was defined as in Definition \ref{K category}.
-Of course, when $\mathcal K$ is a subcategory of a nice moduli stack of curves, it is better to think of $\mathcal K^{st}$ as a stack of curves rather than use the above equivalent, but ad-hoc stack.
+As defined above, $\mathcal K^{st}$ is a stack.
+Moreover, $\mathcal K^{st}$ is equivalent to the original $\mathcal K^{st}$ in the case that $\mathcal K$ was defined as in Definition \ref{K category}.
+Of course, when $\mathcal K$ is a subcategory of a nice moduli stack of curves, it is better to think of $\mathcal K^{st}$ as a stack of curves rather than use the above equivalent, but ad-hoc stack. \end{remark}